 The dashboard is made up of three sections:

 This section summarises the number of out-of-the-box-elements (OOTB) modifications detected in the instance.
-It also shows how many of the detected OOTB changes will be affected by the Kingston to London upgrade.
+It also shows how many of the detected OOTB changes will be affected by the Jakarta to Kingston and Kingston to London upgrades.
 These should be investigated as priority as they are certain to generate skipped records when the upgrade is performed.